ericcornelissen/svgo-action/CONTRIBUTING.md

 that reproduces the problem.
 Once you have this, collect additional information such as:

-- The version of SVGO Action you're using.
+- The exact version of SVGO Action you're using.
 - A description of the expected behaviour and the actual behaviour.
 - Error and/or warning messages.
 - A link to an action run where the bug occurs with [debug logging] enabled.